 Evolutionary Computation Technical Committee

-There is no membership fee.
 Funding for the committee shall be provided by the CIS in the annual budget request.
-Once approved by the CIS AdCom, funds will be available to support the ECTC activities.
+Once approved by the CIS ExCom and AdCom, funds will be available to support the ECTC activities.
 The Chair shall be responsible for the appropriate use of the approved funds with supporting documentation.

 The ECTC shall engage in various activities in order to promote EC as a viable technology, including but not limited to the following: recommend candidates to the Awards Committee for the CIS Pioneer Award in the EC area; nominate papers for Outstanding Paper Awards to the Awards Committee from papers published in the Transactions on EC; propose special sessions to the CIS-sponsored conference organizers; participate in paper reviews and selection for CIS-sponsored conferences and publications; promote IEEE Senior Members and Fellows program; collaborate on production of tutorials and book series with the Multimedia Committee; maintain the Committee's website; facilitate local chapters activities and organize specialized workshops or meetings.
 The ECTC will assist in soliciting conference proposals and actively work with the organizers of CIS-sponsored conferences to ensure their technical excellence.